top of page

 Step 4: Growing

-• Over the coming months, your mushrooms will begin to grow from the top of the growing medium inside the bag.
-As they grow, the mushrooms will search for any available oxygen and form an 'antler' formation.
+Over the coming months, your mushrooms will begin to grow from the top of the growing medium inside the bag.
+As they grow, the mushrooms will search for any available oxygen and grow in an 'antler' formation.
 Your mushrooms may also climb up the sides of the bag, so be careful not to disturb it.
 Disturbing the bag can result in it aborting the growth of your first mushrooms and needing to start again.
-Want to try an alternative to growing your Reishi in the bag?
-See our FAQ for a solution that will give your mushroom more room to grow!

 • Once the reishi has climbed 10-20cm tall you can cut the top of the bag off to expose them to the fresh air and help them form bracket, or you can leave them sealed inside the bag to maintain the antler formation (be aware that if you leave the mushrooms in the sealed bag, they may punch through the filter patch or through the top of the bag.
 This is not a problem, but you will have to follow the instructions below to prevent spores getting all over your house!)